GoodCartel/Land/README.md

 Many tokens have real world value.
 Therefore they can be traded in various marketplaces and can be used to pay for various services.

-### Transaction costs

-Every transaction (including contract deployment) costs certain amount of *gas*.
-Gas is a unit for measuring computational complexity of operations.
-For example multiplying two values in a contract costs certain amount of gas, so the more operations (and more expensive operations) your transaction performs in a contract, the more gas the transaction requires.

-When writing contracts one always has to consider the gas costs each line of code.

-To pay for your transaction's gas costs you need to have Ethers in the wallet which issues the transaction.
-Ether is automatically used to pay for the gas costs.
-The eventual transaction cost depends not only on the transaction complexity, but also on the blockchain usage: the more usage the blockchain has the more you have to pay to get your transaction processed.

-Read-only interactions do not consume gas and are therefore free.
+## Solidity

+### Why introduce Solidity

+Nowadays there are many different languages for writing smart contracts.
+Solidity is, [by far](https://blog.chain.link/smart-contract-programming-languages/), the most popular language.
+It was arguably the first language for writing smart contracts since it was the first language for the first smart contract platform Ethereum.

+Because of its popularity Solidity has good documentation and plenty of helpful articles around to help when stuck.
+Even [OpenAI](https://chat.openai.com/) understands and can help you with Solidity!

+Therefore we feel that Solidity is the natural choice for an introductory language.

+### What is Solidity

+Solidity is a new(ish) development language for developing smart contracts for the Ethereum ecosystem.
+It has been inspired by JavaScript so its syntax should look somewhat familiar.

+Solidity is a high-level language and has lots of features familiar from other high-level languages.
+But since it is also a language for writing blockchain smart contracts, it has some unique extra features.

+Before a Solidity contract can be used in a real blockchain environment, it needs to be compiled into a bytecode version.

 ### Solidity development

 #### Immutability

 All deployed contracts are immutable.
-That means once a contract is deployed, nobody can change its code.
+That means once a contract is deployed nobody can change its code.
 Furthermore, all contracts are permanent: once it's deployed it will stay in the blockchain forever.

 However, contacts do have state, so their functionality can be changed by changing some variables.
 One just has to code all of the desired logic in advance: if variable *x* equals zero it should do this, but if it's greater than zero do something else.